tpage99/wcpartners/src/pages/careers/support-coordinator.md

 ## HOW TO APPLY FOR THIS POSITION

-Cover letter and resume for those interested in the position should be sent to WC Partners Executive Director Katrina Detherow by email at [kdetherow@wc-partners.net](mailto:kdetherow@wc-partners.net?Subject=Support Coordinator Position).
-Applications due Friday, January 31, 2020 by end of business day.
+Cover letter and resume for those interested in the position should be sent to WC Partners Executive Director Katrina Detherow by email at [katrina@wcpartners.net](mailto:katrina@wcpartners.net?Subject=Support Coordinator Position).
+Applications due Wednesday, July 15, 2020 by end of business day.